-In this section, we give some invariant group versions of the main results from \cite{AAP, CS, L, Z} making use of all the tool we have got so far.
-We start with the following result due to Lindenstrauss and, for its proof, we invoke Proposition \ref{lemma-convergence}, Property \ref{lemma-caract-dual-bidual}, and Lemma \ref{lemma-caract-dual-bidual}.
+In this section, we give some invariant group versions of the main results from \cite{AAP, CS, L, Z} making use of all the tools we have obtained so far.
+We start with the following result due to Lindenstrauss and, for its proof, we invoke Propositions \ref{lemma-convergence} and \ref{lemma-caract-dual-bidual}.